Use it on trains and buses! A great value ticket: the "Kamakura Free Environmental Ticket"

 Please click here for more details.

-This time, I started from Kamakura Station, so I got off the station and bought an "environmental note."
+This time, I started from Kamakura Station, so I got off the train and purchased an Environmental Ticket.

-I immediately boarded the Enoden train and headed to Hasedera Temple.
+We immediately boarded the Enoshima Electric Railway and headed to Hasedera Temple.

-Hasedera Temple, which is famous for its large red lanterns, ``gate-covered pine,'' and smiling Jizo statue, is a 5-minute walk from Enoden Hase Station.
+Hasedera Temple, famous for its large red lanterns, the "Mon-kaburi no Matsu" (pine tree overlooking the gate), and its smiling Jizo statue, is a five-minute walk from Hase Station on the Enoshima Electric Railway.

-It is very famous and many people visit during the hydrangeas in early summer and the changing leaves in autumn.
+It is very famous and attracts many visitors during the hydrangea season in early summer and the autumn leaves season in autumn.

-At Hasedera Temple, which is eligible for special services, you can receive a mini clear file by presenting your Kamakura Free Environmental Bill.
+At Hasedera Temple, which is eligible for the special service, you can receive a mini clear file by presenting your Kamakura Free Environmental Pass.

-We recommend taking a leisurely stroll around the large grounds, including the Kannon Museum and the observation deck that overlooks the Kamakura cityscape and Yuigahama Beach.
+We recommend taking a leisurely stroll around the spacious grounds, which include an observation deck offering a panoramic view of Kamakura's cityscape and Yuigahama Beach, and the Kannon Museum.

-After taking a leisurely stroll around Hasedera Temple, I got a little hungry, so I boarded the Enoden train again and headed to Kamakura.
+After a leisurely stroll around Hasedera Temple, I was feeling a little hungry, so I hopped back on the Enoden train and headed to Kamakura.

-While strolling around Komachi Street, I checked the list of participating stores to satisfy my hunger and was surprised to find that many popular stores were participating.
+As I strolled down Komachi-dori to find some food to fill my stomach, I checked the list of participating stores and was surprised to see that many popular restaurants were participating.

-This time, I decided to go to Kamakura Katsutei Arada Sohonten, a tokatsu specialty store located in an elegant warehouse-style building at the intersection of Wakamiya-oji, not far from Kamakura Station.
+This time, we decided to go to Kamakura Katsutei Araju Main Branch, a specialty cutlet restaurant housed in a quaint storehouse-style building at the intersection of Wakamiya-oji Street, close to Kamakura Station.

-Carefully selected pork is used, and you can enjoy juicy tonkatsu with just a touch of fat, as well as fried seafood.
+They use carefully selected pork, and you can enjoy juicy pork cutlets with slightly sweet fat, as well as fried seafood.

-As a benefit of the "Kamakura Free Environmental Bill", you will receive a 5% discount on the total amount.
-(Only for cash accounting)
+With the "Kamakura Free Environmental Bill" you will receive a 5% discount off the total amount (only for cash payments).

 Location: 1-5-24 Komachi, Kamakura City, Kanagawa Prefecture